B-Mags/Creative-Writing/Creative Writing Samples.md

-# Here are some samples of my creative writing, organized by style/devices.
+# Creative Writing Samples by Brooke Magalis
-### Scroll through, or quick on one of the quick links below.
+### The samples are organized by style/device.
+Scroll through, or click on one of the quick links below.

 → [1.
 Direct Address](https://github.com/B-Mags/Creative-Writing/blob/main/Creative%20Writing%20Samples.md#direct-address) <br>